Even if you are a first-time offender, a Driving Under the Influence (DUI) conviction in Idaho comes with some very serious penalties and punishments.

-Incarceration, steep fines and counseling are just a few of the possible outcomes.
+Incarceration, steep fines, and counseling are just a few of the possible outcomes.
 In addition, your driver's license will automatically be suspended for a minimum of 30 days, possibly much longer.
 Your best chance of avoiding or reducing any of these penalties is to seek the expertise of an experienced DUI attorney who is familiar with Idaho DUI law.

-First Offense DUI Penalties
+DUI First Offense

 It's highly likely your license will be suspended for a period of 90 to 180 days.
 The absolute minimum is 30 days.
 After 30 days, most drivers can apply for a restricted license to get from work to home and to medical appointments.

 The maximum fine for a drunk driving conviction is $1,000, but steep fees associated with alcohol education, license reinstatement and more should be expected.

 Those convicted of drunk driving must complete an alcohol evaluation and comply with any counseling or rehabilitation recommended by the evaluator.

 Those convicted of drunk driving must participate in the Victims Panel, a one day class where people who have had their lives changed due to DUI age given the chance to tell their story.

-For more information see: Idaho Code §18-8005 - Penalties.
+For more information on penalties see: Idaho Code §18-8005 - Penalties.

-Hire A Lawyer That Will Fight For You!
+Hire A Lawyer That Will Fight For You

 If you are charged with a DUI in Idaho, you need a lawyer that will fight to protect your rights.
 Call me today for a free consultation!